Sehbau/BinsFast/README.md

 Binaries compiled with optimization for speed.
+Copy the binaries to the respective folders in directory 'SEHBAU'.